Activation energy

-In chemistry and physics, activation energy is the minimum amount of energy that must be provided for compounds to result in a chemical reaction.
-The activation energy (Ea) of a reaction is measured in joules per mole (J/mol), kilojoules per mole (kJ/mol) or kilocalories per mole (kcal/mol).
-Activation energy can be thought of as the magnitude of the potential barrier (sometimes called the energy barrier) separating minima of the potential energy surface pertaining to the initial and final thermodynamic state.
-For a chemical reaction to proceed at a reasonable rate, the temperature of the system should be high enough such that there exists an appreciable number of molecules with translational energy equal to or greater than the activation energy.
+In the Arrhenius model of reaction rates, activation energy is the minimum amount of energy that must be available to reactants for a chemical reaction to occur.
+The activation energy (Ea) of a reaction is measured in kilojoules per mole (kJ/mol) or kilocalories per mole (kcal/mol).
+Simplified:

+Activation energy is the minimum energy barrier that reactant molecules must overcome to transform into products.
+A reaction occurs only if enough molecules have kinetic energy equal to or greater than this barrier, which usually requires sufficiently high temperature.
 The term "activation energy" was introduced in 1889 by the Swedish scientist Svante Arrhenius.

 Other uses

 Although less commonly used, activation energy also applies to nuclear reactions and various other physical phenomena.